Stone Jayhawk

 Awarding and Reporting

 Award funds must either be used or encumbered before April 30, each year, with a travel date before May 31, each year.
 The Graduate Scholarly Presentation Travel award follows the university's travel policies and procedures.
-Find the travel policies and procedures on the Procurement webpage.
+Find the travel policies and procedures on the KU Travel Services webpage.
 The School’s Budget Director must submit annually a list of students awarded, student ID number, and date of travel to be eligible for yearly Travel Funds.
 This information is submitted to graduateawards@ku.edu.

 Application